 It’s not terribly poisonous, about 100 grams need to be ingested by a 25 kg child to seriously poison them, but it is a problem for livestock – particularly sheep, goats and cows – who munch on the flowers and get seriously sick.
 If you boil it down and concentrate the liquid… well that’s a different story.
 The toxin is water soluble, so it can be extracted from the leaves and flowers.

-The toxin is called grayanotoxin.
+The toxin is called grayanotoxin which is also called andromedotoxin.
 It binds to specific sodium ion channels in the victim's cell membranes and prevents inactivation, causing persistent activation of muscle and nerve cells.
 This causes a range of symptoms based on where the activated cells are located, such as muscle weakness, vomiting, sweating, salivation, seizures, and either dangerously slow or dangerously fast heartbeat, depending on the dose.
 In the end, it can cause death.

 Honey from Rhododendron ponticum and Rhododendron luteum took out an army in 401 BC lead by Xenophon of Athens against Persia – hundreds of soldiers vomiting and unable to walk for a day.
 No-one died, unlike in 67 BC, where the army of Mithradates VI killed Pompey the Great’s soldiers while they were incapacitated.
 Pompey's soldiers consumed honey made from Rhododendron deliberately left behind by Pontic forces.
 It was biological warfare, defeat had never tasted sweeter.